-The Columbian College of Arts and Sciences offers the degrees of master of science and doctor of philosophy in the field of biostatistics.
-These degree programs are a collaboration between the Milken Institute School of Public Health and the Department of Statistics and Biostatistics Center.
+The Columbian College of Arts and Sciences (CCAS) offers the degrees of master of science and doctor of philosophy in the field of biostatistics.
+These degree programs are a collaboration between CCAS's Department of Statistics and the Milken Institute School of Public Health's Department of Epidemiology and Biostatistics Center.

 Programs are administered jointly by the Department of Statistics in the Columbian College of Arts and Sciences and the Department of Epidemiology and Biostatistics in the Milken Institute School of Public Health.